-Figure 19.4: Euclid's construction of an isosceles triangle with base angles $4\pi/5$.

-Figure 19.5: Euclid's construction of a regular pentagon.
-Make ACD similar to triangle ABD in Figure 19.4, and proceed from there.
-A radius AB, and find D such that BD = AC.
-Then triangle ABD is the one required.
-With this triangle shape under his belt, Euclid then constructs the regular pentagon.
-Figure 19.5 makes his method clear.
+FIGURE 28: Left: Euclid's construction of an isosceles triangle with base angles $4\pi/5$.
+Right: Euclid's construction of a regular pentagon.
+Make ACD similar to triangle ABD in the left-hand Figure and proceed from there.
+With this shape of triangle under his belt, Euclid then constructs the regular pentagon: Figure 28 (right) shows his method.
 The hexagon occurs in Book 4 Proposition 15, the 15-gon in Book 4 Proposition 16.
 Bisection of any angle, Book 1 Proposition 9, effectively completes the Euclidean catalogue of constructible regular polygons.
-19.2 Which Constructions are Possible?
+20.2 Which Constructions are Possible?